 Cotton Tree Park

-One of the best picnic spots on the Sunshine Coast, Cotton Tree Park is always buzzing and busy with people.
+One of the best picnic spots on the Sunshine Coast, Cotton Tree Park is waterfront and spacious.
 While you’re unlikely to get any opportunities for romantic canoodling in a secluded corner, you’re guaranteed plenty of open space to kick a footy or a game of backyard cricket.
-If you can’t be arsed cooking your own lunch on the BBQs, (and let’s be honest, picnics aren’t for cooking!) the fish and chip shop near the swim centre does a mean spread.

 Mothar Mountain Rock Pools

 We won’t lie to you, this place is a bit of a trek—tucked away on the edge of the Mary Valley, down a long dirt road.
 But the trade-off is that if you come on a weekday, you’ll often have the whole place to yourself.
 The rockpools are crystal clear and rubbish-free, and icy cold if you want to dangle your feet in after a bushwalk.
 Spread out a towel on the rocks, pop in your earphones and forget about the world.

 We love a lazy picnic spot—one where you can literally park the car, walk a few metres and be on a deserted island.
 Okay, it’s not quite deserted, but it is an island that you can get to by foot (or by swimming if you want to impress someone).
 It’s perfect for throwing in a line, dangling your toes in the water and chilling in the sun.